cyberlynz/NETWORKWALKS/WEEK 3/PASSWORD-CRACKING-JTR-NW-TOOLS/README.md

 - **W3-PM1 — Password Cracking with JTR**

-For the exercises, I worked with the supplied `My Locked PDF1.pdf`.
+For the exercises, I worked with the supplied `password-protected PDF files`.
 I first examined how the protected PDF could be processed to obtain the information required for password recovery.
 I then used the assigned tools to perform the recovery process and checked the result by opening the document with the recovered password.

 ## 🎯 Objectives